Automation Era Essentials: Key Skills You Need to Succeed in the Digital Future

-“Succeeding in the age of automation will be all about how we approach the cultural and technological shift required within IT.
+Succeeding in the age of automation will be all about how we approach the cultural and technological shift required within IT.

 While it’s, of course, critical for employees to hone their abilities in these areas, I’d argue that there are some other equally important soft skills for professionals to cultivate, among them:

-- Flexibility: As Accenture once put it, working more closely with machines will “require employees to do different things, and to do things differently.”
+As Accenture put it, working more closely with machines will “require employees to do different things and to do things differently.”

 Success in this environment means that employees adopt a more versatile mindset and remain receptive to distinct approaches and experiences.
 They will need to learn new skills while transforming conventional practices with automation intelligence.
 Flexibility and adaptability will be critical attributes for resilience, as the pace of technological advancement continues to accelerate.

 As automation matures, we can only anticipate a continuous evolution of human roles and responsibilities in the workforce.